MedicalGenomicsLab/Vigelint/PADA-WAN/README.md

 The matrices script, opens the monthly summary file for each panel and combines this information into a matrix for a specific variable (no. of releases, no. of genes, no. of diagnostic genes, etc).
 For example, this script produces an output file that shows number of releases there was been for each panel, over the space of each month.

 This script also requires a parameters file.

-An example of the parameter file can be found in /PADA-WAN/1-4/
+An example of the parameter file can be found in /PADA-WAN/1-4 Panel Factoriser/

   To run this script use the following commands: